There are many federal, state and local documents you need when starting or operating your small business.

 - Licenses and permits

-Who Needs a Certificate of Good Standing?
+Do I Need a Certificate of Good Standing?

 - If you run a sole proprietorship, you will not need to obtain a certification.
 These businesses are not registered or filed with the government, so there’s no need to check whether they’re in “good standing.”

-Limited Liability Companies (LLC) and corporations are required to obtain a Certificate of Good Standing.
+- Limited Liability Companies (LLC) and corporations are required to obtain a certificate of good standing.
 These businesses are highly regulated and must file multiple documents with the state, so it’s important for others to know that they’re in good standing.
 Failure to do so could hurt your chances of receiving funding in the future and affect your business’s ability to grow.

-Why You Need a Certificate of Good Standing
+When You Need a Certificate of Good Standing

 Applying for a Small Business Loan

-If you own a small business that already works with clients across state lines, r want to expand your territory to increase sales, you’ll need to file as a foreign entity with the new state.
-This process requires current proof of your status.
+If you own a small business that already works with clients across state lines or want to expand your territory to increase sales, you’ll need to file as a foreign entity with the new state.
+This process requires current proof of your status via a certificate of good standing.

 Business Acquisition or Sale